brooksmtownsend/crit/docs/src/crit-guide/generating-certificates.md

 ```

-### Generating CA and Certs for Etcd
+### Generating Certificates for Etcd

 Etcd certificates can be generated using our [e2d](https://github.com/criticalstack/e2d) tool.
-See [e2d pki](https://github.com/criticalstack/e2d#generating-certificates)
+See [e2d pki](https://github.com/criticalstack/e2d#generating-certificates).

-### Generating Certs and Kubeconfigs for Kubernetes Components
+### Generating Certificates and Kubeconfigs for Kubernetes Components

 The following certificates and kubeconfigs can be created with crit.
 See the [`crit up` command]().